History

 1980

-Sendai factory is completed.
-Sendai Office is moved to the newly completed building and upgraded Tohoku Branch.
+Sendai factory was completed.
+Sendai Sales Office was moved to the newly completed building and upgraded Tohoku Branch.

 1981